 I studied Occupational Therapy at Cardiff University in Wales.
 On completing my qualification I worked on hospital wards for 5 years then moved into a community team with an emphasis on falls prevention.
 I came to New Zealand in 2007 and worked briefly at Capital and Coast DHB.
 I then moved to a Private Care Agency team working with elderly people.
 I helped them to maintain their independence so they could stay in their own homes.

 In 2012 I joined the hospice team working three days a week.
 I am currently studying towards a Post Graduate Certificate in Health Science focused on the manual handling of patients.

 I spent 24 years working as a nurse in the United Kingdom and the last 8 years nursing in New Zealand.
-I am an experienced clinician about to apply to the Nursing Council New Zealand to get my registration as a Nurse Practitioner.
+I am an experienced clinician and recently became a Palliative Care Nurse Practitioner.

 I am committed to improving access to Palliative Care in the community setting to those who need it – regardless of diagnosis.
 I want to see improved health outcomes through the delivery of high quality and efficient care across a range of providers.
 I want to support and empower primary healthcare providers while maintaining the ethic of care.
 If we optimise primary and specialist services, it will enable a full and complementary provision of services that will maximise benefits for patients.

 Clinical Nurse Specialist - Residential Care

 NZRN, MA (Appl) Nursing